OpenAtom-Linyaps/linyaps/docs/bundle-format.md

 # Bundle Format

-## Introduce
+## Introduction

-Green software, known as some binary does not install any file to the system.
+Green software refers to binaries that do not install any files to the system.

-The base constraint of green software is:
+The basic constraints of green software are:

-- Path unrelated, means has nothing to do with local files.
+- Path independence, meaning it has nothing to do with local files

-- highly compatibility, so the software should contain all dependencies that the system does not have.
+- High compatibility, so the software should contain all dependencies that the system does not have

-The famous technology to build green software is AppImage on Linux.
+The well-known technology for building green software on Linux is AppImage.

-However, there are many problems with that technology, the biggest problem is that the host system ABI can not stay stable and differ from one another.
-The linglong can not solve that problem either.
-We should keep a baseline of support system or ABI.
+However, there are many problems with that technology.
+The biggest problem is that the host system ABI cannot stay stable and differs from one system to another.
+Linglong cannot solve that problem either.
+We should maintain a baseline of supported systems or ABIs.

-A trick on uniontech os or deepin is just support system after uniontech os 1020, which reduces the testing work for the different base systems.
+A trick on UnionTech OS or Deepin is to only support systems after UnionTech OS 1020, which reduces the testing work for different base systems.

 ## Target

-The green bundle is not just simple support for application run path independently.
-It is also designed to be the offline maintainer package format on office system service package support self-run and install. so keep the changeability of the bundle format when designing.
+The green bundle is not just simple support for running applications independently.
+It is also designed to be the offline maintainer package format for office system services that support self-running and installation.
+Therefore, keep the changeability of the bundle format in mind when designing.

-When a user has internet, we mostly use online diff update or install by repo. we do not use bundle if we can access the repo when distributing applications.
+When a user has internet access, we mostly use online differential updates or install from repositories.
+We do not use bundles if we can access the repository when distributing applications.

 ## Specification

-The spec of the export bundle:
+The specification for the export bundle:

-- MUST be an ELF, can be FlatELF
+- MUST be an ELF file, which can be FlatELF
 - MUST be statically-linked
-- MUST contain a data segment that can mount with fuse
+- MUST contain a data segment that can be mounted with FUSE
-- MUST contain a loader executable on the root of fuse mount filesystem
+- MUST contain a loader executable at the root of the FUSE-mounted filesystem

 ## Implementation

-**The implementation change with time，If you change the implement, update this selection as soon as possible !!!**
+**The implementation changes over time.
+If you change the implementation, update this section as soon as possible!**

-### prototype
+### Prototype

-- The bundle is a sample elf loader that joins a readonly filesystem with cat.
+- The bundle is a sample ELF loader that joins a read-only filesystem with cat
-- The loader simply calls read_elf64 to calc the offset of readonly filesystem.
+- The loader simply calls read_elf64 to calculate the offset of the read-only filesystem
-- The loader mount readonly filesystem with `squashfuse -o ro,offset=xxx`
+- The loader mounts the read-only filesystem with `squashfuse -o ro,offset=xxx`
-- The filesystem now is readonly filesystem
+- The filesystem is now a read-only filesystem
-  - The root of the filesystem should contain a file name loader(by the way, now is .loader)
+  - The root of the filesystem should contain a file named loader (by the way, currently it's .loader)
-  - the directory structure should be: /{id}/{version}/{arch}/
+  - The directory structure should be: /{id}/{version}/{arch}/
-- The readonly filesystem should support erofs, and MAY support suqashfs
+- The read-only filesystem should support EROFS, and MAY support squashfs

-a full example of the filesystem is:
+A full example of the filesystem is:

 ```bash